RichBurman/highlands_project5/README.md

 ## Credits

+- I would like to thank the following:
+    - A huge thank you to my family for your huge support and understanding throughout the project!
+Thank you
+    - A big thanks to my mentor!
+You have been fantastic thank you
+    - Thank you to Student support, who helped with issues with Stripe not taking payments.
+    - Thank you to fellow students in Slack for your support and help at times.

 ### Code Used

-Some of the code was used for the base.html from the [Boutique_ado](https://github.com/Code-Institute-Org/boutique_ado_v1) walkthrough.
+Code was used for the base.html from the [Boutique_ado](https://github.com/Code-Institute-Org/boutique_ado_v1) walkthrough.

 ### Content